-The Authority is a going concern due to the fact that, whilst recognising that it has a negative net worth of £871.787m on its Balance Sheet, most of the 'deficit' relates to the pensions deficiency of £951.055m which must be disclosed as part of the international financial reporting standard IAS19 (Accounting for Pensions) requirements.
+The Authority is a going concern due to the fact that, whilst recognising that it has a negative net worth of £789.890m on its Balance Sheet, most of the 'deficit' relates to the pensions deficiency of £872.590m which must be disclosed as part of the international financial reporting standard IAS19 (Accounting for Pensions) requirements.

-The fact that all pension costs would never be incurred in one year (as implied by IAS19), coupled with the fact that the Authority is addressing this potential deficiency over a 21 year period in accordance with pension regulatory requirements by making additional annual pension deficiency payments, means the Balance Sheet Net Worth is effectively being distorted by this reporting standard.
+The fact that all pension costs would never be incurred in one year (as implied by IAS19), coupled with the fact that the Authority is addressing this potential deficiency in accordance with pension regulatory requirements by making additional annual pension deficiency payments, means the Balance Sheet Net Worth is effectively being distorted by this reporting standard.

-If this element is removed, the Authority has a 'real' net worth of £79.268m.
-The Authority also has assets worth £79.436m and cash backed reserves of £31.993m which support the view that the Authority's Balance Sheet and finances are in fact healthier than implied by the published accounts.
+If this element is removed, the Authority has a 'real' net worth of £82.700m.
+The Authority also has assets worth £77.161m and cash backed reserves of £35.771m which support the view that the Authority's Balance Sheet and finances are in fact healthier than implied by the published accounts.